nomad-vagabond/streamlit-wing-design/README.md

 Airfoil data (profile geometry and aerodynamic coefficients) are collected from the open SplineCloud repositories with the script from the cq-uav library.
 Airfoil shapes are approximated with smoothing B-Splines, while sharp tails are thickened to avoid malformed geometry.

-## To Run Locally
+## Running Locally

-1. Clone this [repository](https://github.com/nomad-vagabond/streamlit-wing-design) with git
+  1. Clone this [repository](https://github.com/nomad-vagabond/streamlit-wing-design) with git.

-2. Open terminal and `cd` to th cloned repository
+  2. Open terminal and `cd` to the cloned repository.

 #### a) Using docker-compose (recommended)

   3. In terminal

 ```
 docker-compose up --build
 ```

   4. In browser go to `http://localhost:8501/`

 #### b) Using virtual environment

   3. Create virtual environment

 ```
 python -m venv venv
 ```

   4. Install dependencies

 ```
 . ./venv/bin/activate